What is iliotibial band syndrome?

 The signs and symptoms of ITB syndrome closely resemble those of tendonitis

-(inflammation of a tendon), so it's important that our podiatrists are able to correctly diagnose your condition.
+(inflammation of a tendon), so it's important that our podiatrists in Brisbane are able to correctly diagnose your condition.

 To diagnose ITB syndrome, we would take into account your presenting signs and